Building communism on a planet that can no longer function as it used to

 This is rationalized by the idea that in a world with shrinking resources and habitable land, the minority in the more advantageous places can only stay alive by refusing to share with the majority that needs help the most.
 This entails a depopulation project, whether through the deliberate kind of genocide or through the structural violence which our social systems naturally subject poorer people to.
 The concentrations of poverty are connected to the racial disparities that colonialism has created, making those who’ve already been harmed by colonialism and imperialism get put in the greatest danger.

 Ecological fascism seeks both to reduce what it sees as the excess parts of the population, and to grab land and resources from the peoples it judges to be undeserving.
 This was the logic of Nazism’s Lebensraum, the idea that the Germans had to take land from the surrounding Eurasian nations to survive in a world with limited natural capital.
 Lebensraum is nothing more than an extension of imperialism, which is also ideologically predicated on the notion that a nation can either become the dominator or get crushed by those who come to dominate instead.
 Its central idea (or rather lie) is that cooperation among all of humanity is impossible.
-Fascism was a response to the crises of imperialism, a way of solidifying bourgeois rule and coordinating towards new imperial conquests.
+The original fascism was a response to the crises of imperialism, a way of solidifying bourgeois rule and coordinating towards new imperial conquests.
 The equivalent process of imperial collapse, fascist fortification of the bourgeois state, and campaigns for new wars of domination is happening in today’s imperialist countries.

 The drive by the U.S. and its imperial partners to instigate a new war in Europe, carried out with the aim of destabilizing Russia so that China can then be subdued, has not succeeded.
 Russia hasn’t been sufficiently weakened, forcing the imperial structure to further contract.
 China’s development projects in the peripheral countries will continue, enabling these countries to become economically self-sufficient and no longer hostage to U.S. debt.
 Because neo-colonial profits will keep diminishing, the imperial powers are inevitably headed for fascist power consolidation.
 The fascist presence these countries cultivated in Ukraine is coming to impact their own domestic situations.
 It’s producing terrorist plots tied to Azov, and giving global white supremacists opportunities for combat training.
 Fascist terror will continue to proliferate across America, Europe, Japan, and the southern hemisphere’s imperialist countries.

 The logical conclusion of this rise in violent reaction, that being wars for acquiring precious resources waged by desperate fascist states, has already been accepted by our liberal leaders.
 Kamala Harris has reported that according to plenty of U.S. military insiders, wars for water are going to occur throughout this generation.
 This attitude among our foreign policy elites is made especially despicable by the fact that water scarcity doesn’t in itself produce conflicts.
 The only reason why war has a chance of proliferating during the climate crisis is because the imperialists have already decided that starting conflicts is beneficial for capital.
-The liberal imperialists, and the fascists who will inevitably replace them when liberalism fully collapses, are going to exploit this catastrophe to attempt a new Lebensraum project.
+The “woke” imperialists, and the anti-“woke” types who will inevitably replace them when liberalism further collapses, are going to exploit this catastrophe to attempt a new Lebensraum project.
 To make this militaristic effort possible, Eastern Europe will be transformed into the new source of neo-colonial extraction, and the fascists will try to revive the imperial center’s industrial base.

 These developments are in their preparatory stages.
 The war has let the imperialists impose further free market measures onto an already thoroughly looted Ukraine, and the re-emergence of great-power competition has made the world far less globalized than it was thirty years ago.
 It’s no longer the 90s, when NAFTA had just been implemented and Russia had been opened up to western markets.
 Out of their desire for short-term profits, our ruling class has foolishly granted China the means of production, which the U.S. then stopped being a benefactor of by forcing an economic decoupling from Beijing.
 Vietnam has become America’s new great Asian commercial goods source, letting China’s growth continue.
 Ukraine has made the U.S. also decouple from Russia, forcing American business and cultural influences such as McDonald’s and PornHub to leave the country.